 When all the responses are in or after a time limit of your choosing has passed, you can close the poll.
 In the side polling menu, next to the View Results button on the poll you want to close, click the drop-down arrow.
 There is the option to Close, Export the Results, or Delete the poll.

 I recommend closing the poll, then exporting the results so that you have all the accessible data.
 The file will be downloaded as an Excel file on your desktop.
 You can open the file and look at the data at your own convenience.
-In addition, you can view the poll results right in Teams.
+In addition, you can view the poll results right in Teams after the meeting.

-After a while, just asking your student’s basic multiple-choice polling questions, will get repetitive.
-To add more variety in the type of questions you are asking your students, try using ClassPoint in conjunction with your online classes.
+While Microsoft Team’s built-in polling is super helpful, being limited to multiple-choice polling questions, may get repetitive.
+To add more variety in the type of questions you are asking your students, try using PowerPoint add-in, ClassPoint in conjunction with your online classes.